olebole/irafdoc/doc/imcoords.skyctran.rst

   <p>
   The <i>world coordinate system</i> is the default coordinate system for the image.
-The default world coordinate system is the one named by the environment variable <tt>"defwcs"</tt> if defined in the user environment (initially it is undefined) and present in the image header; else it is the first world coordinate system defined for the image (the .imh and .hhh image format support only one wcs
+The default world coordinate system is the one named by the environment variable <span style="font-family: monospace;">"defwcs"</span> if defined in the user environment (initially it is undefined) and present in the image header; else it is the first world coordinate system defined for the image (the .imh and .hhh image format support only one wcs